RobisonTorres/Python/BasicIntermediateChallenges_6kyu/README.md

-This repository contains my personal solution in python to the 6_kyu's most popular challenges on the site of codewars.
+This repository contains my personal solution to the 6_kyu's most popular challenges of the site codewars.